zilexa/Homeserver/docker/README.md

 wget https://raw.githubusercontent.com/zilexa/Homeserver/master/docker/prepare_server_docker.sh
 bash prepare_server_docker.sh
 ```
-Note this will protect your $HOME/docker folder and create specific files and folders required for certain applications before they are run.
-If you do not need those applications, you can simply delete those application folders from $HOME/docker after the script is finished or remove those parts of the script.
-Don't forget to also remove them from the Compose file in the next step.
+Actions:
+1. Read the questions, follow the install wizards of PiVPN, Netdata and allow lm-sensors to scan & configure your systems diagnostic sensors:
+    - PiVPN: choose Wireguard and when asked which DNS server you want, choose custom and fill in your own server LAN IP if you plan on running AdGuard Home/Unbound.
+Otherwise select Quad9 or similar.
+    - lm-sensors: just select yes everywhere and let it do its thing.
+Don't mind the warnings here.
+    - Netdata: just follow the wizard.
+    - NFSv4.2: read more about it here: https://github.com/zilexa/Homeserver/tree/master/network%20share%20(NFSv4.2)

+The script will also:
+- Set permissions (root only) to your $HOME/docker folder and create specific files and folders required for Filerun to run.
+- If you will not use Filerun/Elasticsearch, remove its folder from the docker folder when done.
+- Install docker via repository (auto-update) and related dependencies.
+- Get the docker-compose.yml file and its .env file from this repository.

 #### Step 2 - Prepare Compose
 Notice the script has placed 2 files in $HOME/docker: `docker-compose.yml` and (hidden) `.env`.